bstarynk/bismon/README.md

 # build instructions #

-On Linux/x86-64 (e.g. Debian/Unstable or recent Ubuntu) only:
+On Linux/x86-64 (e.g. Debian/Unstable or recent Ubuntu) only (won't work on 32 bits machines!):

 ## prerequisites ##

 * recent [GCC](http://gcc.gnu.org/) (so [GCC
 7](https://gcc.gnu.org/gcc-7/) or [GCC 8](https://gcc.gnu.org/gcc-8/) ...), with C and C++ and JIT